Darkkness/hack-bundle-tampermonkey/README.md

 download tamper monkey at https://chrome.google.com/webstore/detail/tampermonkey/dhdgffkkebhmkfjojejmpbldmpobfkfo?hl=en

-click add new script copy add paste a script from the scripts folder go to website you want to hack reload and enjoy
+click add new script copy and paste a script from the scripts folder do command-s

+ go to website you want to hack reload and enjoy
 # KRUNKER.IO HACK INCLUDES

 aimbot